rsfl/ollamascripts/README.md

 # ollamascripts
 These are scripts to extract and create logs from ollama.
-Either from prompts or turn current logs into csv.
+Either from prompts or turn current logs into json.

+- One script turns original ollama logs to .json formated logs
+- The other script runs automatically random prompts to create prompts outputs
+- llama3:latest and DeekSeek-r1 (1.5) were used